mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 ## AWS Serverless Application Model

+AWS Serverless Application Model is an open source framework for building serverless applications.
+It makes it easier to build and deploy serverless applications.
+For more details please take a look at AWS documentation on  AWS Serverless Application Model

 ### Deploying AWS Lambda function using AWS SAM and GitLab CI/CD

 GitLab allows developers to build and deploy serverless applications using the combination of: